kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/Gotchas.md

 The placement of a method (static vs. prototype) is determined by whether it needs access to the instance (this) or can function independently.

+Why Array.prototype.keys() can't be static -
+.keys() returns an iterator of the indices of the array it’s called on.

+It must access the internal structure of the array — its length, indices, holes, etc.

+So it relies on this being the array — which is why it's an instance (prototype) method.

 If same method name exists in prototype chain and constructor chain - They don't conflict because Animal.speak() calls the static method.